-When it comes to location, the highest average paycheck ($71K annually) can be spotted in Columbus, Ohio; St. Louis, Mo. ($66K), Tulsa, Okla. (approximately $64K), and Wichita, Kan. ($62K) are the next top-paying cities.
-On the lower end is Flushing, N.Y. at about $36K.
-By state, the highest pay levels are found in Ohio, where the average FlightSafety International Inc. employee makes around $71K per year.
+When it comes to location, the highest average paycheck ($71K annually) can be spotted in Columbus, Ohio; Austin, Texas (around $69K), Savannah, Ga. (approximately $67K), and St. Louis, Mo. ($66K) are the next top-paying cities.
+On the lower end is Flushing, N.Y. at $36K.
+The highest pay by state can be found in Ohio, where salaries average out at about $71K per year.

 Years of Experience